Last updated on July 24th, 2022 at 12:22 pm

 If you’re headed to Rome, check out our complete Rome Travel Guide and 4-Day Itinerary!

-What To Do in Polignano a Mare in One Day & When To Go
+What To Do in Polignano a Mare in One Day

 How To Get To Polignano a Mare

-By train
+By Train

-It’s super easy to get to Polignano a Mare by public transport.
-Trains from Bari to the seaside town run very frequently.
-The journey lasts about an hour and a one-way ticket costs as little as 2,50€.
 If your entry point to Italy is not Bari, check out the Trenitalia website to see how to get to Bari first.

-By car
+By Car

-If Polignano a Mare is just another stop on your road trip across Puglia, like it was for us, the town is just a 40-minute drive to get to from Bari.
+If Polignano a Mare is just another stop on your road trip across Puglia, like it was for us, the town is just a 40-minute drive to get from Bari.
 Book your car in Bari and just make sure you DON’T enter the historic centre by car or you will pay a painful fine.

 Where To Park in Polignano a Mare

 Park your car at one of the designated areas which are scattered just outside the Old Town.
-Last but not least, keep in mind that parking in Polignano a Mare costs 1,50€/hour.
-This is by far the highest we had to pay for parking in the entire region.
+Last but not least, keep in mind that blue lines indicate paid parking spots while white lines are free parking spots.
+Also, it’s forbidden to park in yellow parking spots.

 Where To Stay in Polignano a Mare

 The best place to stay in Polignano a Mare is definitely the heart of its historic centre.
-The beyond words gorgeous Old Town is even more enchanting in the evening when the hordes of visitors are long gone.
-Sadly, we didn’t have time to overnight in Polignano a Mare during our first trip to Puglia.
-However, we will most definitely do so next time we’re in the region.
+The beyond-words gorgeous Old Town is even more enchanting in the evening when the hordes of visitors are long gone.

 Check out the best hotels in Polignano a Mare here!